AhmedElsherbini/download_hmp_data/README.md

 python3 download_urls.py -i example_manifest.tsv

 ```
-As dependencies, you need to have
+As dependencies, you need to have (via pip3 or conda)
 pandas , agrpase and wget
 ## Contributing
 Everything is clear, right?
 But anyhow, contact me here or directly via email: drahmedsherbini@yahoo.com